-This manual contains five training sessions.
-For each session there are:
+The manual contains five training sessions.
+For each session we provide:

-- Session Aims: Purpose of the session - Activities: Designed to get you thinking about the topic. - Group Discussion: Discuss the activity and how it relates to the MPNS. - Learn: Important information and key concepts delivered by the trainer
+- Session Aims: Purpose of the session - Activities: Designed to get enumerators thinking about the topic.
+Some activities are highlighted as optional, and could be removed if the time for training is limited. - Group Discussion: Led by the trainer using the discussion prompts.
+Talk about the activity and how it relates to the MPNS. - Explain: Important information and key concepts to deliver to the team.